powergun/hsFP/monadtransformer/src/DirWalker/README.md

 there usually exist both a concrete monad and a transformer, each of which are instances of the typeclass that defines the monad's API

+## TransStackImpl

+This uses the concept of "Monad Transformer Stack".

+See also the dedicated [sub-project: TransformerStack](../TransformerStack)

+We use ReaderT to store config data; use StateT to record the maximum depth during the actual traversal

+In this example it does not matter whether we have ReaderT or WriterT on top, but IO must be at the bottom.

+**MY NOTE**: the order of the stack still matters

+### where is the missing type parameter 'a'

+why not write

+`data App a = Mr.ReaderT AppConfig (Ms.StateT AppState IO) a`

+the difference arises when we try to construct another type from one of these, say we want to add another layer to the stack, the compiler will allow `WriterT [String] App a` (if App does not carry a)

+Haskell does not allow us to partially apply a type synonym, The synonym App does not take a type parameter, so it does not pose a problem; however when it does take a parameter `a`, we must supply some type for that parameter if we want to use App to create another type;

+this restriction is limited to type synonyms; when we create a monad transformer stack, we usually wrap it with a newtype;

+as a result we rarely run into this problem in practice...